FFmpeg encoder

 Where:

-• <format> is either a string value (e.g. "mpegts"), as returned by the ffmpeg -formats command or none.
-When set to none or simply no specified, the encoder will try to auto-detect it.
+• <format> is a string value (e.g. "mpegts") as returned by ffmpeg -formats, or none.
+When none or omitted, the encoder auto-detects the format.

 • <codec> is a string value (e.g. "libmp3lame"), as returned by the ffmpeg -codecs command.

-• <option_name> can be any syntactically valid variable name or string.
-Strings are typically used when the option name is of the form: foo-bar.
+• <option_name> is any syntactically valid variable name or string.
+Strings are used for option names of the form foo-bar.

-• %audio(...) is for options specific to the audio codec.
-Unused options will raise an exception.
-Any option supported by ffmpeg can be passed here.
-Streams encoded using %audio are using liquidsoap internal frame format and are fully handled on the liquidsoap side.
+• %audio(...) sets options for the audio codec.
+Unused options raise an exception.
+Any option supported by ffmpeg may be passed.
+Streams encoded with %audio use liquidsoap’s internal frame format.

-• %audio.raw(...) behaves like %audio except that the audio data is kept as ffmpeg’s internal format.
-This can avoid data copy and is also the format required to use ffmpeg filters.
+• %audio.raw(...) behaves like %audio but keeps audio data in ffmpeg’s internal format.
+This avoids data copies and is required for ffmpeg filters.

-• %audio.copy copies data without decoding or encoding it.
-This is great to avoid using the CPU, but in this case, the data cannot be processed with operators that modify it, such as fade.{in,out} or smart_cross.
-Also, all streams must agree on the same data format.
+• %audio.copy passes data through without decoding or re-encoding.
+This avoids CPU usage but the data cannot be processed by operators like fade.{in,out} or smart_cross.
+All streams must share the same data format.

-• %video(...) is for options specific to the video codec.
-Unused options will raise an exception.
-Any option supported by ffmpeg can be passed here.
+• %video(...) sets options for the video codec.
+Unused options raise an exception.
+Any option supported by ffmpeg may be passed.

-• %video.raw and %video.copy have the same meaning as their %audio counterpart.
+• %video.raw and %video.copy behave like their %audio counterparts.

 HLS output

-The %ffmpeg encoder is the prime encoder for HLS output as it is the only one of our collection of encoder which can produce Mpeg-ts muxed data, which is required by most HLS clients.
+The %ffmpeg encoder is the primary encoder for HLS output, as it is the only encoder that produces MPEG-TS muxed data, which most HLS clients require.

 File output

-Some encoding formats, for instance mp4, require to rewind their stream and write a header after the fact, when encoding of the current track has finished.
+Some formats, such as mp4, require rewinding the stream to write a header after encoding finishes.
 For historical reasons, such formats cannot be used with output.file.
-To remedy that, we have introduced the output.url operator.
-When using this operator, the encoder is fully in charge of the output file and can thus write headers after the fact.
-The %ffmpeg encoder is one such encoder that can be used with this operator.
+The output.url operator addresses this — the encoder controls the output file and can write headers at the end.
+The %ffmpeg encoder supports output.url.

 Copy options